Efficient computation of average subsystem Bures distance between fermionic Gaussian states: Conclusion and discussions

 Although the average subsystem distance in chaotic and integrable systems is obviously distinct, for $x<1/2$ the former vanishes while the latter is finite.
 While the reason for the difference is clear, the precise behavior of the average subsystem distance in integrable systems remains unknown, possibly corresponding to the function (\ref{universalfx}) or (\ref{universalgx}).
 This remains to be further investigated.

 To further test the universality of average subsystem distance in integrable systems, we compute the average subsystem trace and Bures distances in spin-1/2 XXZ chain in appendix~\ref{appXXZ}.
 While the average subsystem trace distance has been calculated for a sector with fixed momentum in \cite{Khasseh:2023kxw}, the limited system sizes precluded an accurate slope extraction and the ordering of states remained uncertain.
 In appendix~\ref{appXXZ}, we instead fix both momentum and magnetization, allowing us to reach larger system sizes and to evaluate the average subsystem distance unambiguously by computing the distance between every pair of states in the sector.
 The current results favor a slope smaller than 2; however, the precise value remains to be determined.
-The non-Gaussian nature of eigenstates in the XXZ chain complicates the behavior of average subsystem distances in integrable systems.
+In the XXZ chain and more general integrable systems, the eigenstates are generally non-Gaussian, and efficient algorithms are needed to calculate the average subsystem distance.

 If the universal slope of 2 exists for the Ising chain and even more general quadratic integrable systems, it raises the question of how to interpret it.
 We briefly discuss this open question in appendix~\ref{appSlo}.
 One possible interpretation involves the average difference in mode numbers between neighboring states within the spectrum.
 However, our analysis demonstrates that this particular explanation is inaccurate.